pearlpisut/pathfinding-visualizer/README.md

 ```

 ## footnote
+I hope to implement more algorithms in the program in the future.
 Comments and feedback are very welcome!